Osteoporosis Exercise Program in Hong Kong

 The LIFTMOR study found that Onero™ increases bone mass, improves posture and decreases falls in clinic patients.
 Results show that 86% of patients increased bone mass at the lumbar spine and 69% of patients increased bone mass at the hip.
 These results were presented at the annual scientific meeting of the American Society of Bone and Mineral Research in Montreal (2018).

-Yes.
-However, to be safe and effective the program must be supervised by an accredited therapist who is trained and licensed to deliver the programme.
+The program must be supervised by an accredited therapist who is trained and licensed to deliver the programme.
 Our Clinic is licensed to deliver Onero™ to our clients with or at risk of osteoporosis.
 The LIFTMOR trial and subsequent clinical data over the last 8 years reports extremely low rate of injury during the programme.
 While the Onero™ programme requires lifting weights, the loads applied are slowly increased and the weights are never increased unless your lifting form is perfect.

 The exercise protocol is targeted specifically to stimulate bone, strengthen muscles and prevent falls, so it is comprised of low repetitions but high intensity, impact loading, mobility and balance.